ferdie17/oci/README.md

 - Create a Service files for ZooKeeper and Kafka
 - Start Services for ZooKeeper and Kafka
 - Validate ZooKeeper and Kafka are listening on their respective ports (2181 and 9092)

+####       3.2.2 (docker.yml)
+The Ansible playbook is defined to do the following:
+- Update all packages to the latest version.
+  NOTE: this is commented out by default in order to speed up builds.
+Uncomment if appropriate.
+- Install yum-utils
+- Add Docker Yum Repo
+- Install Docker packages
+- Start and Enable Docker server
+- Make user 'opc' a member of group 'docker'

 ###   3.3 Update the Playbook avariables if required.
 Update the Ansible variables (kafka.yml) if required.